-Application Peer Reviewer Conflict of Interest and Confidentiality (COIC) Form \\\ BEFORE REVIEWING THE APPLICATION RETURN SIGNED FORM (via e-mail scan) \\\
+Application Peer Reviewer Conflict of Interest and Confidentiality (COIC) Form BEFORE REVIEWING THE APPLICATION RETURN SIGNED FORM (via e-mail scan)

-Reviewer Name:

-We appreciate your willingness to volunteer to serve as a reviewer.
-As part of our process, we require all reviewers to sign this Conflict of Interest Identification and Confidentiality (COIC) Form.
-This form gives reviewers an opportunity to disclose any conflicts of interest, or perceived conflicts of interest that exist during a review process.
-It is the reviewer's obligation to be familiar with the Conflict of Interest (see attached) and to immediately disclose any conflicts of interest to solsen@yoamn.org or (612) 270-1998.
-A disclosure does not automatically result in the reviewer being removed from the review process.

-Please read the Conflict of Interest Policy.
-Mark the appropriate boxes that pertain to you and your status as an application peer reviewer.

-Description of conflicts of interest: A conflict of interest shall be deemed to exist when a review of the situation by the reviewer or other authorizing program personnel determines any one of the following conditions to be present:

-(a) A reviewer uses his/her status or position to obtain special advantage, benefit, or access to the applicant's time, services, facilities, equipment, supplies, badge, uniform, prestige, or influence.

-(b) A reviewer receives or accepts money or anything else of value from an applicant or has equity or a financial interest in or partial or whole ownership of an applicant organization.

-(c) A reviewer is an employee or board member of an applicant or is a family member of anyone involved in the application.

-FY \\\\\ Applicant (s)

-Applicant Name Actual or Perceived COI Y/N Reviewer Initials

-I certify that I have read and understand the description of conflict of interest and (check one of the three boxes below):

-□ I do not have any conflicts of interest relating to this program's applicants and I will participate fully in the review process.
-OR

-OR

-Be sure you have contacted solsen@voamn.org before checking the next box.

-□ I have reviewed the list of applicants, and I have an actual or perceived conflict of interest with the applicant identified.
+Reviewer Name: We appreciate your willingness to volu reviewers to sign this Conflict of Intere reviewers an opportunity to disclose an review process.
+It is the reviewer's obli immediately disclose any conflicts of automatically result in the reviewer bei st Identification and Confidentiality (CC y conflicts of interest, or perceived configation to be familiar with the Conflict o interest to solsen@voamn.org or (612) OIC) Form.
+This form gives licts of interest that exist during a of Interest (see attached) and to Please read the Conflict of Interest Pan application peer reviewer. olicy.
+Mark the appropriate boxes th at pertain to you and your status as Description of conflicts of interest: A the reviewer or other authorizing progra (a) A reviewer uses his/her status or posservices, facilities, equipment, supplies it, or access to the applicant's time, (b) A reviewer receives or accepts mon interest in or partial or whole ownership plicant or has equity or a financial (c) A reviewer is an employee or board application. member of an applicant or is a family n nember of anyone involved in the FY Applicant (s) Applicant Name Actual or Perceived COI Y/N Reviewer Initials I certify that I have read and understand below): - ☐ I do not have any conflicts the review process.
+OR of interest relating to this program's ap plicants and I will participate fully in OR Be sure you have contacted solsen voamn.org before checking the next be ox. ☐ I have reviewed the list of applic identified. woamn.org before checking the next be ants, and I have an actual or perceived contains.

-Reviewer's printed name:
+Reviewer's signature: Date: